emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 |:--:|
 | *Figure 2: General model solution* |

-As we use less number of vehicle, total delivery hours is reduced by about an hour per vehicle removed.
+As we use less number of vehicles, total delivery hours is reduced by about an hour per vehicle removed.

 Best solution where $$K=13$$ is shown in Figure 3.
 Model run time is approximately 6 hours.